dimagi/open-source/docs/code_review.md

 It does what it is supposed to without being over engineered or doing unnecessary things (YAGNI).

 #### Usable
 Features match the needs of the user / product.
 User interfaces are clear and usable, text is marked for translation.
+User-facing language is proofread, with as little jargon as possible and no internal language.
+Dates and times are displayed in the user's time zone.
+Navigation is consistent.
+UI elements are semantic (e.g., destructive actions use danger/error stylings).

 #### Validated
 Validations are used wherever necessary, especially user inputs which are sanitized when necessary.

 #### Errors are handled
 Errors (expected and unexpected) are handled appropriately.
 Errors that are returned to the user contain appropriate information.
+Potentially long-running requests, including all ajax requests, are indicated to the user with a spinner or similar signal.

 #### Follows architecture and patterns
 The code follows already established architecture and patterns.
 New architecture or patterns require